pulp-platform/pulpissimo/README.md

 This lists a brief description of all available Make targets.

-In this tutorial we use the Digilent Genesys2 board which is the only one supported at the time moment.
+In this tutorial we use the Digilent Genesys2 board which is the only one supported at the moment.

 Therefore, run